AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 {sample}CS\_Interactivity\_01{sample}

-In the following sample there is a marker chart, where we can hover and select the points, do the same as in the previous sample with the legend.
+In the following sample there is a chart with marker and line series, where we can hover and select the points, do the same as in the previous sample with the legend.

 {sample}CS\_Interactivity\_02{sample}